DSA-ESRC Workshop series

 Research Ethics in Contexts of post-Conflict and Displacement

 Discussion centred on key ethical issues participants identified in contexts of post-conflict and displacement.
-These included: building meaningful relationships; who to work – and not work – with; payment, impact and the purpose of research; risk management, complaint mechanisms and accountability.
+These included: navigating highly politicised contexts; who to work – and not work – with; payment, impact and the purpose of research; the personal and political vulnerabilities of participants; formal and local ethics; complaint mechanisms and accountability; and the politics of north/south and transdisciplinary partnership.

-Yassin Brunger, a lawyer from Queen’s University, Belfast, describes how interdisciplinary teams help victims’ voices be heard in re-building society after conflict in Gambia
+A lawyer from Queen’s University, Belfast, describes how interdisciplinary teams help victims’ voices be heard in re-building society after conflict in Gambia.

 Architect Rozhen Mohammed-Amin reflects on research ethics in Iraq and lawyer Yassin Brunger questions what research is – and should be - for